Vicidel/lora_drone/03_drone_implementation/gmaps_api/README.md

 ## Folder description

-This folder contains the Arduino code to put the beacon in "lost" mode when the button is pressed.
-The v2 is for Micha's beacon with onboard GPS to have a ground truth.
+This folder contains the HTML/JS Google Maps API code used to visualize the drone flight in Maps.
+Also used as a GUI for giving commands.